leukwnl/leukwnl/README.md

 I'm currently learning about graphics, as well as design and computing for mixed reality experiences.

-I'm always interested in speaking, so feel free to reach me at ll594@cornell.edu.

 Aside from engineering, I enjoy writing about film and game design, and pursue acting/performance on the side.
 I also like cooking and carpentry.

+You can reach me at ll594@cornell.edu.

 <!--
 **leukwnl/leukwnl** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.